pengyue/popular_words_map_reduce/README.md

 vendor/phpunit/phpunit/phpunit tests/integration
 ```

-To run tests with generated code coverage.
+To run tests with generated code coverage, however, due to not all the tests have been written, code-coverage might not be good, but it would be simple to implement

 ```
 vendor/phpunit/phpunit/phpunit tests/ --coverage-clover=var/code-coverage/phpcov-unit.xml --coverage-html=var/code-coverage/phpcov-unit.html